railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 * statistics on each user in the :guilabel:`Stats by user` tab.

+.. _fig-mgtindic:

 .. figure::  images/account_analytic_analysis.png
    :align: center

-   *Management indicators for an analytic account.*
+   *Management indicators for an analytic account*

-The figure shows all of the management indicators.
+The figure :ref:`fig-mgtindic` shows all of the management indicators.

 These indicators enable you to quickly see the following elements: